Bizzonium/test-assigment-regdesk/README.md

 What could be improved or considered:

+- [ ] Use a Tree Structure model with Materialized Paths for Fields
 - [ ] Cascade removal for Documents/Fields/Users (mongoose middlewares? background job?)
 - [ ] Perform MongoDB operations in batches
 - [ ] Figure out proper recursive zod types in contracts for Fields and Documents